praptioza/ProductManagementSystem/README.md

 - Database is managed using **Entity Framework Core** with code-first migrations directly done from the Visual Code's developer Command Prompt and all the migrations made are logged in the project folder structure.
 - The UI here is server-rendered using **Razor Views** in the MVC architecture pattern

 ---

+OOP principles shown in this app:

+Encapsulation: Each model (like Product) has its own properties and logic.

+Abstraction: We don’t interact with the database directly; EF Core does it for us thus it is abstracted.

+Inheritance: ASP.NET Identity uses class inheritance to manage Users, Identity, Authentication, Authorization, Management.

+---

 ## Tech Stack